Gia12345/Gia12345.github.io/index.md

 ---

 [Analysis of Loan Interest Rates using Linear Regression with python](https://github.com/Gia12345/Journey-Projects/tree/master/Data-Science-Data-Analysis-Projects/Loan%20Interest%20Rate%20Analysis)

+Analyzed data from loans to predict loan interest rates.

+Skills

 - Analyzed 400,000 records with 26 features.
 - Python libraries used include sklearn, numpy, pandas, matplotlib, and seaborn.
 - Used Jupyter notebook.

 ---
 [Analysis of Anonymous Data using Logistic Regression and K Neighbors Classifier with python](https://github.com/Gia12345/Journey-Projects/tree/master/Data-Science-Data-Analysis-Projects/Anonymous%20Data%20Analysis)

+Analyzed anonymous data to classify data into one of two categores.
+Results reuqired were the probability that the record was classfied as 1 (vs 0).

+Skills

 - Analyzed 40,000 records in the training set and 10,000 records in the test set.
 - Records included 100 features.
 - Python libraries used include sklearn, numpy, and pandas.